mantidproject/mantid/dev-docs/source/VSCode.rst

 Extensions
 ==========
-All Extensions have been tested working on Ubuntu 18.04 LTS and Ubuntu 19.04, however most, if not all, extensions should be cross-platform.
+All Extensions have been tested working on Ubuntu 18.04 and Ubuntu 19.04, however most, if not all, extensions should be cross-platform.

 Install extensions either by running the commands given on the marketplace or by